Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Observable vs. Conceptual Entity Relevance

 \subsection{Implications}

-\textbf{The open-world collapse is the CER--OER gap at scale.} Every entity-oriented model collapses to BM25-level performance under open-world evaluation because its entity signals are optimised for CER while open-world ranking depends on OER.
-Models trained under conditional evaluation learn to exploit CER-aligned signals --- entities that co-occur with relevant documents in the filtered training pool.
-Open-world evaluation exposes two consequences: those entities either fail to reach most relevant documents (coverage ceiling) or fail to distinguish them from non-relevant ones (discrimination floor).
+\textbf{The collapse under clean supervision is the CER--OER gap at scale.} Every entity-oriented model collapses to BM25-level performance once entity selection must be performed without relevance judgments, because no available supervision targets OER while ranking depends on it.
+Under leaked supervision the entity run encodes the judgments directly, so the gap is invisible; withdrawing them exposes two consequences at once.
+Entities selected for exclusivity fail to reach most relevant documents (coverage ceiling); entities selected for conceptual relatedness fail to distinguish relevant from non-relevant ones (discrimination floor).
 The CER--OER gap is not a bug in any specific model.
-It is a consequence of training and evaluating entity-oriented systems under a regime that targets CER while the open-world task requires OER.
+It is a consequence of building entity-oriented systems on collections that annotate neither quantity.

 \textbf{Corpus-grounded supervision is the productive direction.} Closing the gap requires collection-grounded signals: entity frequency, candidate-pool prevalence, and the statistical relationship between entity presence and document relevance.
 The LGBM selector's implicit approximation of this through corpus statistics is the closest any evaluated method comes to targeting OER directly.
 Supervision strategies that explicitly target OER rather than CER would require collection-specific annotation infrastructure beyond what standard benchmarks currently provide.